-(e) Cash and Cash Equivalents
+(f) Cash and Cash Equivalents

-The Company maintains cash in accounts held by major banks and financial institutions, which at times, exceed the amounts insured by the U.S. government.
+The Company maintains cash in accounts held by major banks and financial institutions which, at times, exceed the amounts insured by the U.S. government.
 The Company has not experienced any losses related to these balances.
+Cash equivalents include money market funds not held for resale with original maturities of three months or less.

-(f) Resell and Repurchase Agreements
+(g) Resell and Repurchase Agreements